 I became a Senior Fellow of the Higher Education Academy in 2016.
 My submission towards this accreditation highlighted the significant impact I have made at The Open University as the lead Academic Conduct Officer for the Arts and Humanities from 2011.

-My main research interests are in the interconnection between literature and popular culture in the nineteenth century in America, and I am a member of the Nathaniel Hawthorne Society and the Society for the Study of American Women Writers.
-Both my MA in English and my PhD explored how pseudo-sciences and technological developments featured in the writing of high- and low-brow nineteenth-century American authors, featuring as themes, aiding the development of sympathetic characters, and even acting as structural devices.
+My main research interests are in the interconnection between literature and popular culture in the nineteenth century in America, and I am a member of the Nathaniel Hawthorne Society.
+Both my MA in English and my PhD explored how pseudo-sciences and technological developments featured in the writing of high- and low-brow nineteenth-century American authors as themes, as characterisation aids, and even as structural devices.

 ‘“Through the Eye”: Italian Landscapes and the Embodiment of Character in Wharton’s The Valley of Decision,’ presented to the Transatlantic Women II International Conference, June 2013